 I take a look at those factors and more in this article, including using timers and the role of CO2 in your tank.

 Where you place your tank and how it’s set up has an impact on how long you’ll need to leave your aquarium lights on.

-Aquariums placed in locations exposed to sun won’t need the aquarium lights on as long as aquariums that don’t get exposed to a lot of sunlight, and the same is true for aquariums in rooms with bright electric lights that are on a lot.
+Aquariums placed in locations exposed to the sun won’t need the aquarium lights on as long as aquariums don’t get exposed to a lot of sunlight, and the same is true for aquariums in rooms with bright electric lights that are on a lot.